loganawells/CodeLouisvilleDemo/RemoveGitRepos.md

 ![image](https://user-images.githubusercontent.com/9041008/158187422-f74428b4-3a43-4549-b3a4-011b94ca576c.png)

 7. Optionally, delete all the files in the folder and the folder itself using the normal Windows way to delete.
+8. Repeat steps 6 and 7 for each of the repositories in GitRepos.txt that you want to delete.